 Based on the ensemble forecasts, we determine the possible future weather scenarios.
 If the scenario for the onset fulfills the onset thresholds for that unique location, the rain season is very likely to start.

 Several communities in Myanmar will use the predictor on the onset of the rain to plan their farming activities.
 The communities who participate in the pilot are guided by agronomists of Village Link, Weather Impacts’ partner in Myanmar.
 Village Link uses their mobile application ‘Htwet Toe’ to communicate the information to their subscribed farmers.
 In exchange, farmers keep a diary on their farming practices: when they plant, if it rained and how they are using the forecasts.
 Based on this information, we can continuously check and improve our forecasts for accuracy and skill.

 “Based on farmers’ feedback, we can continuously check our forecasts for accuracy and skill”

-Figure 2: Predictor for the onset of the rain season visualised as colours per township in Myanmar on 22-4-2020.
+Figure 2: Predictor for the onset of the rain season visualized as colours per township in Myanmar.
 Dark blue indicates the areas were the rains have started.
 Light blue where it is likely to start this week.
-Yellow (not present) is when the rains have started, but a dry period is expected.
+Yellow is when the rains have started, but a dry period is expected.